tigersizer/cluster-test/stack1/README.md

 ## Component Directories

 We need a place for persistence.
 Docker does odd things with permissions and some of the components are odder, yet.
 You do *not* want to let these auto-create via the `docker run` command.
-They will, but access is often wrong.
+They (usually) will, but access is often wrong.

 These directories are not in git.
 They are created (and `chgrp` / `chmod` as needed) by the buildstack script.
-It's in the step-by-step instructions, too.
+It's in the [step-by-step instructions](cluster-test-04Customization.md#directories-and-links), too.

-In general, your user (*stack* if you're following instructions) owns them and they are in the Docker group.
-There root ownership and groups scattered in subdiretories.
+In general, your user (*ctest* if you're following instructions) owns them and they are in the *docker* group.
+There is *root* ownership and groups scattered in subdiretories.